 A clutch kit will be the best option for those with a maximum of two to three inches increase in tire size from stock and who like to go fast.

-By installing a clutch kit on your ATV, you will compensate for the power loss and slow response you get from installing bigger, heavier tires.
-It will improve low and mid-range acceleration, and a quicker backshift will give you a more crisp throttle response.
+Installing a clutch kit on your ATV will compensate for the power loss and slow response you get from installing bigger, heavier tires.
+It will improve low and mid-range acceleration, and a quicker backshift will give you a crisper throttle response.

 You can see it as a recalibrating of the clutch to compensate for the gear ratio shift due to the larger tires.